 The immediate neighborhood is one of industrial lofts, with varied restaurants and few shops, but excellent access to transportation.
 There are more extensive shops and restaurants within a five-minute walk.
 For more information about your trip to New York City, please click here for Travel Information or on the Travel menu item to the left.

-You must be a member to attend the Annual Convention.
+U.S. residents must be a member to attend the Annual Convention.
+International attendees do not have to be members.
 You can join or renew your membership here.

 For the complete list of the times for Convention activities, please click here or on the Hours menu item to the left.